Storm & Outage Center

 Q: Why don’t I see crews working in my area?

-A: PES Energize crews work throughout our entire service territory during outage restoration.
-Even if you do not see trucks in your immediate neighborhood, crews may be working at substations or on major lines that serve your area.
+A: Even if you do not see trucks in your immediate neighborhood, crews may be working at substations or on major lines that serve your area.
 Restoration begins with repairing three-phase lines — the backbone of our system — before moving into residential neighborhoods and individual service lines.

 Q: What wiring standards or codes should be followed?